 - Mark your calendar for elections on November 3 and decide how, when and where you will cast your ballot NOW to make sure you don’t miss your chance to cast your vote.

-- NOTE: Due to coronavirus, election officials may recommend voting by mail rather than in person.
+- NOTE: Due to coronavirus, election officials may require or recommend voting by mail rather than in person.
 Make plans accordingly.
-Mail-in ballots must be postmarked by November 2.
-Check vote.utah.org for ballot drop-off locations, early voting locations/hours and Election Day polling locations/hours near you.
+Mail-in ballots must be postmarked by November 2 or placed in a ballot drop box by 8p on November 3.
+Check vote.utah.org or your local county election website for ballot drop-off locations, early voting locations/hours (if any will be offered) and Election Day polling locations/hours (if any will be made available) near you.

 3. Get to know the candidates